 Texas Military Department (TMD): TMD is providing direct support to TAMFS with aerial fire suppression capability in response to the critical fire weather.
-TMD has staged two Medium Mission Ready Packages (MRP) with two UH-60 helicopters in San Antonio and two in Austin, and one Heavy MRP with two CH-47 Chinook helicopters in Grand Prairie.
+TMD has staged two Medium Mission Ready Packages (MRP) with two UH-60 helicopters in San Antonio and two in Austin, and one Heavy MRP with two CH-47 helicopters in Grand Prairie.
 A SOC Support Team has been assigned to Austin.
-TMD has activated 33 personnel and six aircraft in support of this incident.
-As of March 17, TMD Rotary Wing aircraft have flown a total of 81.5 hours and dropped a total of 221,630 gallons of water.
+TMD has activated 34 personnel and six aircraft in support of this incident.
+As of March 18, TMD Rotary Wing aircraft have flown a total of 104.3 hours and dropped a total of 309,381 gallons of water.

-Texas Parks and Wildlife Department (TPWD): State Park Firefighters and a brush truck assisted with the Crabapple Fire in Gillespie County on Saturday and Sunday.
-TPWD has the following Statewide resources available to support: one LNO at the SOC, one helicopter in Austin, All-Terrain Vehicles, State Game Wardens, and State Park Police Officers.
+Texas Parks and Wildlife Department (TPWD): TPWD has the following Statewide resources available to support: one LNO at the SOC, one helicopter in Austin, All-Terrain Vehicles, State Game Wardens, and State Park Police Officers.
 TPWD Aviation responded to the Onion Creek Wildfire in Hays County and successfully made 18 water drops (2,070 gallons of water).

 Texas Department of Information Resources (DIR): DIR is continuing to monitor the situation using cybersecurity tooling and threat intelligence feeds.
-No cyber threats related to this weather event have been identified.
+No cyber threats related to this event have been identified.
 No requests for network or technology have been made.

-Texas Department of Transportation (TxDOT): As of March 17, State Highway (SH) 137 in Midland County and Farm-to-Market (FM) 829 in Dawson County were closed due to sand drifts on the road.
-TxDOT will begin sharing Extreme Wildfire Danger messaging starting tomorrow on the Dynamic Message System (DMS) road signage and on social media.
+Texas Department of Transportation (TxDOT): As of March 18, Farm-to-Market (FM) 829 in Dawson County is closed due to sand drifts on the road.
+Interstate Highway (I) 40 west bound is closed at mile marker 116 (Groom) due to a wildfire.
+TxDOT will be sharing Extreme Wildfire Danger messaging on the Dynamic Message System (DMS) road signage and on social media.
 TxDOT urges motorists to slow down and drive with caution.
 Check DriveTexas.org for the most current road conditions.